 PH can be caused by liver diseases, rheumatic disorders, lung conditions, some heart diseases (aortic valve disease, left heart failure, mitral valve disease, and congenital heart disease), thromboembolic disease, low-oxygen conditions and genetics.
 In a small number of cases, there are familial links that may indicate some level of inheritance.

 Symptoms generally only occur once the disease starts to progress.
 Symptoms include shortness of breath, dizziness, fainting, irregular heartbeat, racing pulse, shortness of breath during exercise and difficulty breathing while resting.

 Treatment for PH generally includes medication, including oxygen, blood thinners, diuretics to reduce swelling, and inotropic agents to improve the heart’s ability to pump blood through the body.
-Patients may also be put on various oral, inhaled and IV medications.
 Some lifestyle changes, along with regular visits to the doctor, are also required to control the disease.
 There is also the possibility of surgery, such as lung or heart transplantation and pulmonary thromboendarterectomy to remove blood clots.

 Pulmonary Hypertension News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.